hashicorp-services/tfm/ADR/ce-to-tfc.md

 Ideas:

 - How do you link workspaces to these state files?
 You can't.
 This requires an entire refactor of the terraform configuration repository to provide a separate working directory for each state.
+- How to help customers refactor repos quickly?
 - terraform workspace list
 - terraform workspace select <workspace>
 - terraform init
 - terraform state pull

+Refactoring for Terraform Cloud:

+If your current setup heavily relies on Terraform CLI workspaces to manage different environments within the same configuration, transitioning to Terraform Cloud might require some refactoring.
+Ideally, each Terraform Cloud workspace should be aligned with a specific environment or configuration set.
+This might mean splitting up configurations that are currently managed with CLI workspaces into separate directories or repositories, each linked to its own Terraform Cloud workspace.

+To effectively use TFC workspaces with a VCS-linked repository, consider organizing your repository to clearly separate different sets of configurations that will be managed as distinct environments in Terraform Cloud.
+This might mean restructuring your repository so that each major environment or set of configurations has its own directory, which can then be directly mapped to a TFC workspace with a corresponding working directory.

 ### Phase 4
 - Support for additional VCSs.